The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

 \subsection{Data and calibration}

-The \mjp \ observations consist on four pointings in the Extended Groth Strip along a stripe aligned $45\degr$ with respect to the North at ($\alpha$, $\delta$) = ($215.00\degr$, $+53.00\degr$) amounting to a total area of $\sim1$~deg$^2$.
-The depth achieved is fainter than $22$~mag (AB) for filters with $\lambda < 7500$~\AA, and $\sim22$~mag (AB) for longer wavelengths.
+The \mjp \ observations consist of four pointings in the Extended Groth Strip along a strip aligned at $45\degr$ with respect to north at ($\alpha$, $\delta$) = ($215.00\degr$, $+53.00\degr$), amounting to a total area of $\sim1$~deg$^2$.
+The depth achieved is fainter than $22$~mag (AB) for filters with $\lambda < 7500$~\AA\ and is $\sim22$~mag (AB) for longer wavelengths.

-The images were processed by the Data Processing and Archiving Unit group at \mbox{CEFCA} \citep{cristobal-hornillos2014}.
-All the images and catalogues are available through the CEFCA web portal\footnote{\mainurl}, which offers advanced tools for data search, visualization, and data query (Civera et al.~2020, in prep.).
-In this work, we only analyze the photometric data obtained with \sext\ \citep{bertin1996} in the so-called ``dual-mode''.
+The images were processed by the Data Processing and Archiving Unit group at Centro de Estudios de F\'\i sica del Cosmos de Arag\'on \citep[\mbox{CEFCA};][]{cristobal-hornillos2014}.
+All the images and catalogues are available through the CEFCA Web portal\footnote{\mainurl}, which offers advanced tools for data searches, visualizations, and data queries (Civera et al.~2020, in prep.).
+In this work, we only analyse the photometric data obtained with \sext\ \citep{bertin1996} in the so-called dual mode.
 The \rb \ filter was used as the detection band.
-For the rest of the filters the \rb \ band is used as a reference to define the aperture and build the source catalogue.
+For the rest of the filters, the \rb \ band was used as a reference to define the aperture and to build the source catalogue.
 Further details of the observations and the data reduction can be found in \citet{bonoli2020}.